 The problem is, most recipes for carrot cake are full of sugar and butter – or worse, canola oil…

 But this Gundry-approved recipe for carrot cake muffins is sugar-free and packed with healthy fats.
 And you can make a big batch of these muffins and freeze half of them — that way, you’ve got the perfect breakfast, or snack, on-hand anytime.
 Just defrost in the microwave for 30 seconds, and enjoy!
+This is a delicious dr gundry breakfast.

 So, why are these muffins so good for you?